tsujamin/digi-approval/casestudy/notes.md

 **How has this worked out in practise?
 What was good/bad about doing it the government's way?**

+### What's in a name?
+Manager v delgator (even receptionist) -> we're not used to the technical business meanings.

 ## Premature Commercialisation is the root of all evil ##
 We spent *a lot* of time doing frankly boring administrative work.
 We had to start a company, get a shareholder agreement, insurance, and write many, many pages of formal documents.